raballew/kne-on-ocp/README.md

 ```

 > If you check the output you will realize that BGP does not seem to work
-> properly, as on each virtual instance shows that `2 neighbors are in Connect
+> properly, as each virtual instance shows that `2 neighbors are in Connect
 > state`.
 This was done on purpose and will be fixed in one of the next steps.

 You can also access each virtual instance by using their external or cluster IP